 My dad was a leader and a pilar in the community and the church and to apply this word to his death held a weight that we weren’t sure we wanted to carry.
 The weight of guilt, fear, uncertainty, weakness, embarrassment, all, now attached to his death.
 Something that society has created and placed on suicide.

-After my dad’s passing, I dealt with struggles in my mental health.
-As I mentioned before, staying silent is not an easy task for me.
-It weighed heavy on my heart.
+This weighed heavy on my heart.
 I had to talk.
 I had to help.
 I had to give hope, so others wouldn’t have to have the title of now being a suicide loss survivor, like myself.

 I decided to turn tragedy of loss into a passion and purpose to provide hope and create change.
 I vowed to join the fight to end suicide.
 I created an organization and began sharing my story.
-I spoke to our state legislators about passing a bill that provides greater access to mental health providers.
+I spoke to the Arizona state legislators about passing a bill that provides greater access to mental health providers.
 I connected with my community and provided a safe place to share, get education, and have access to resources.
 I stopped being silent.

 Suicide is very real.
 It is very real to me, it is very real to my family, and it is very real to the 45,011 families that lost loved ones to suicide in 2019.